Alaska Libertarian Party

 The Libertarian Party of Alaska is the affiliate of the Libertarian Party (LP) in Alaska, headquartered in Anchorage.

 It is the third-largest active party in Alaska and has the highest percentage of registered Libertarians of any state.
-Since 2012 candidates running as Libertarians who have won the Democratic-Libertarian-Independence primary have always polled between 5% to 30% in at least one state or federal election every election.
+Since 2012 candidates running as Libertarians who have won the Democratic-Libertarian-Independence primary have always polled between 5% and 30% in at least one state or federal election every election.

 Since Libertarian presidential candidates were on the ballot in 1976, Alaska has been a stronghold for Libertarians with it being their best-performing state in every election until 1992 and was in the top five except in 2004 and 2008.
 Many of the first offices held by Libertarians were in Alaska.

 History

 The Alaskan Libertarian Party was founded shortly after the national party and grew to become a stronghold for the new party in the late seventies and throughout the eighties.
 In 1973 John Hospers and Tonie Nathan, the party's 1972 presidential and vice presidential nominees, spoke at the party's first state convention in Fairbanks to fifty members of the party.
+During the 1980 presidential election Ed Clark and Eugene McCarthy both appeared and spoke at their state convention.

+Dick Randolph was elected to the Alaska House of Representatives as a Libertarian in the 1978 election.
+Randolph and Ken Fanning were elected to the state house in the 1980 election.
+Randolph received 15% of the popular vote as the party's nominee in the 1982 gubernatorial election, but the Libertarians lost both of their seats in the state house.
+He became the leader of the party, but left to run for the Republican nomination in the 1986 gubernatorial election.
+Republican Representative Fritz Pettyjohn said that Randolph was "the glue that held the party together" and his "departure will be a death blow".
+Andre Marrou was elected to the state house in 1984.

-During the 1980 Presidential election Ed Clark and Eugene McCarthy both appeared and spoke at their state convention.
-Two years later the party gained the most votes for a non-write in third party candidate for governor with Dick Randolph receiving 14.9% of the vote and would maintain it until 1990.
-However, in 1985 Randolph left to run as a Republican in the 1986 gubernatorial election.
-Despite the success in 1982 the 1986 Alaska gubernatorial election proved to be a failure as the party leadership rejected the primary winner, Mary O'Brannon, and after failing to remove her with a lawsuit due to her failing to meet the residency requirements they instead chose to launch a write-in campaign with the lieutenant governor candidate and runner up in the primary, Ed Hoch, as their candidate.
+In the 1986 gubernatorial election the party leadership rejected the primary winner, Mary O'Brannon, and chose to launch a write-in campaign with the lieutenant governor candidate and runner up in the primary, Ed Hoch, as their candidate after failing to remove her with a lawsuit due to her failing to meet the residency requirements.
 O'Brannon defeated Hoch in terms of popular vote with 1,050 against his 107 write-in votes, but she had lost over 14% and 28,000 votes from Randolph's 1982 campaign.
-Also in 1986 Andre Marrou, the only sitting Libertarian in a state legislature at the time, lost reelection to the state house.
+Marrou, the only sitting Libertarian in a state legislature at the time, lost reelection to the state house.

 In 1988 the party was successful in placing three legislature candidates on the ballot after the state Supreme Court ruled the filing deadline to be unconstitutional.
-In 1992 the Alaskan affiliate along with the state's Constitution Party affiliate won a lawsuit against the Alaskan state Elections Division after both of their presidential ballot petitions were rejected.
+In 1992, the Alaskan affiliate along with the state's Constitution Party affiliate won a lawsuit against the Alaskan state Elections Division after both of their presidential ballot petitions were rejected.